khalidsharmarke/weeklyCodingChallenges/week02/readme.md

 Explain how you came up with the solution.
 What did you use to solve the problem?

 ## What are you thoughts about this challenge?
 Did you like it?

+Write a paragraph or 2 here

-What have you learned from it?
+## What have you learned from it?

 Write a paragraph or 2 here